PCAC's therapeutic services are free to eligible children and

 TF-CBT successfully resolves a broad array of emotional and

 behavior difficulties associated with single, multiple, and complex

 trauma experiences.
 You can learn more about the TF-CBT model by

 visiting the official certification program website at tfcbt.org.

 If your child is referred to an outside provider, you'll either be contacted directly by that provider or you may be required to reach out to the provider yourself to schedule the initial appointment.
 (This depends upon the provider - some require a referral from PCAC to initiate services while others must be contacted directly by caregivers.)

-Currently, Heroes is being restructured and there are no groups scheduled.
+Currently, we are restructuring our support group program and there are no groups scheduled.
 Check back for updates or feel free to contact PCAC for more information.